 What do the inspections achieve?

-Read about just some of the amazing improvements that have been made because of resident inspections.
+Read about some of the improvements that have been made because of resident inspections.

 Which services are inspected and why?

-Near the end of each year, a group of resident volunteers get together to look at how well services have performed the previous year.
+Resident volunteers look at how well services have performed.
 They look at Hyde performance information, as well as what residents have said in their feedback.
 The group then agree which services should be inspected in the coming year.
-The resident inspection team carry out 4 inspections each year.
+The resident inspection team carry out four inspections each year.